 Development of pet therapeutics remains an inherently lengthy, expensive and uncertain process, and there is no assurance that our development activities will be successful.
-We do not know whether our current pivotal trial of SentiKind, or of our other current or future product candidates, will begin or conclude on time, and they may be delayed or discontinued for a variety of reasons, including if we are unable to:
+We do not know whether the trials of our current or future product candidates will begin or conclude on time, and they may be delayed or discontinued for a variety of reasons, including if we are unable to:

-· address any safety concerns that arise during the course of the studies;

-- complete the studies due to deviations from the study protocols or the occurrence of adverse events; - · add new study sites; - address any conflicts with new or existing laws or regulations; or - reach agreement on acceptable terms with study sites, which can be subject to extensive negotiation and may vary significantly among different sites.
+- address any safety concerns that arise during the course of the studies; - complete the studies due to deviations from the study protocols or the occurrence of adverse events; - · add new study sites; - · address any conflicts with new or existing laws or regulations; or - reach agreement on acceptable terms with study sites, which can be subject to extensive negotiation and may vary significantly among different sites.